 Like Windows ME, XP has a Restore facility to enable you to go back to a previous date's setup, without losing data you have added since.
 So, if you mess things up or get a virus you should go back to a restore point fairly rapidly.
 Otherwise you may forget when it happened.
 I usually go Start, Help, Restore.

 Simpler facility to set up one PC for multiple users, all having their own 'Desktop'.
 You can log out as one user, leaving your processes running, log in to another and back to the first knowing everything will be just as it was.
 This setup can be managed by a Computer Administrator so as to restrict some users (e.g. children) to certain facilities.
 However, this does create a more complicated folder system, which is bound to confuse people (and take extra space).
 Even I lose downloaded files down the rabbit warren of a system.
 Do remember the name of any such file (e.g. a picture) so, at least you can search for it !

 MSN Messenger allowed real time communication with text, voice and video.
-Messenger has now been overtaken by Skype and will be withdrawn during 2013
+Messenger has now been overtaken by Skype and was withdrawn in 2013

 You can communicate with your computer from any location as if you were there.
 You can now invite a technician to take over your PC and fix the problems remotely or you can do the same for other people.

-A limited Cdwriting or Rewriting program is included, although you probably also need something like Roxio Easy CD writer or Nero Burning software
+A limited Cdwriting or Rewriting program was included, although you probably also needed something like Roxio Easy CD writer or Nero Burning software

-File encryption is possible to prevent access by hackers
+File encryption became possible to prevent access by hackers

-File and folder compression is possible without them going into 'Zip' format.
-When compressed files and folders turn blue.
-Compression, though. is limited.
-I would leave this alone.
+File and folder compression was possible without them going into 'Zip' format.
+Compression, though, was limited.

 Transfer data and settings from an old computer to a new one via a wizard (but they have to be compatible with Windows XP)